ImplFerris/red-book/src/max7219/advantages.md

 <img style="display: block; margin: auto;" alt="Multiplexing Dot Matrix Display" src="./images/multiplexing-dot-matrix-animation.svg"/>

 This is the basic idea of multiplexing.
 We light up one row at a time, very quickly, and update the columns for that row.
 Then we move to the next row, and so on.
 If we repeat this fast enough, our eyes cannot notice the flickering, and it looks like all LEDs are on at the same time.
+This effect is called persistence of vision.
 It might sound a bit crazy if you're hearing it for the first time but it works.

 ## The Problem with Doing It in Software